theseal/ici/README.md

 In a production environment you'll probably not keep your public web repository on the same mashine as the CA.

-[^aboutthename] The name 'CSP' predated the MSFT certificate service provider specification but was clearly an unfortunate choice.
+[^aboutthename]: The name 'CSP' predated the MSFT certificate service provider specification but was clearly an unfortunate choice.

-[^vim] I won't insult your intelligence by using $EDITOR in the examples.
+[^vim]: I won't insult your intelligence by using $EDITOR in the examples.